-type is the name of the crossover operator to be applied.

-operator should be applied.
-If seg is not specified, then it defaults to a value of 1. seg needs to be specified only if multisegment encoding is used.

-pname is optional, and specifies the name of a particular property to be set for the crossover operator.

-pvalue specifies the value to be assigned to the corresponding property
+type is the name of the crossover operator to be applied. seg is optional, and specifies a segment of the solution to which the operator should be applied.
+If seg is not specified, then it defaults to a value of 1. seg needs to be specified only if multisegment encoding is used. pname is optional, and specifies the name of a particular property to be set for the crossover operator. pvalue specifies the value to be assigned to the corresponding property name.